 - a.
 Upon the expiration of four (4) years following the effective date of layoff of each person. - b.
 As a result of appointment to a regular position within County service in a class which is the same as the one for which the list exists or which, at the time of appointment, is equal to or higher than the one for which the list exists in salary when measured at the top step of the salary schedule.
-(Personnel shall not be deemed removed from such lists by virtue of appointment to any temporary or limited-term position in any class.) - c.
-In the event a person states in writing that he or she does not desire appointment from the list, or fails to file a written statement expressing his or her desire for appointment within ten (10) calendar days following certified mailing, to his or her last known address of written inquiry concerning such desire. - d.
+(Personnel shall not be

+- deemed removed from such lists by virtue of appointment to any temporary or limited-term position in any class.) - c.
+In the event a person states in writing that they do not desire an appointment from the list or fails to file a written statement expressing their desire for an appointment within ten (10) calendar days following certified mailing, to their last known address of written inquiry concerning such desire. - d.
 Removal from the departmental reemployment list.
 The removal shall be from that County-wide reemployment list for the class to which the departmental reemployment list applied. - e.
-Except as provided in Subsection d. of Section 16.25, a person shall be authorized to decline appointment to a class to which he or she has been certified by submitting a written statement which objects to the appointment on the basis of the identity of the department, geographical location of the job, or shift schedule of the job.
+Except as provided in Section 16.25.d, a person shall be authorized to decline appointment to a class to which the person has been certified by submitting a written statement which objects to the appointment on the basis of the identity of the department, geographical location of the job, or shift schedule of the job.
 Such a declination shall not result in removal of the person from the County-wide reemployment list.
 However, the person shall not thereafter be certified for appointment to a vacancy which falls within the description of the written objection.